Mark L. Jewell, MD

-Dr. Jewell’s focus is on your safety; he was awarded the Tiffany Award for best paper in plastic surgery in 2004 for defining ways to achieve safe outcomes with ultrasonic liposuction.
+Our surgeons focus on your safety.
+Dr. Jewell was awarded the Tiffany Award for best paper in plastic surgery in 2004 for defining ways to achieve safe outcomes with ultrasonic liposuction.
 It is important to consider how much liposuction will be performed, the amount of tumescent anesthesia needed, and the duration of surgery.
 While there are risks, in healthy individuals, these are small.
 Like any surgical procedure, there are risks of bleeding, infection, and scar formation.
 Side-to-side asymmetry in the case of hips may be present.
 Contour dimpling of the skin may be present after liposuction.
 There have been even very rare reports of fat and blood clots in the lungs after liposuction and even death.

 These risks are listed not to frighten you, but to inform you.
-Although these are possible, they are quite unlikely thanks to Dr. Jewell’s high levels of training, experience, and expertise.
-Dr. Jewell will be happy to discuss the risks with you at the time of your consultation.
+Although these are possible, they are quite unlikely thanks to the high levels of training, experience, and expertise of our surgeons.
+Dr. Jewell or Dr. Najafian will be happy to discuss the risks with you at the time of your consultation.

 Is liposuction a good operation for men?

 Fatty deposits are found in both men and women.
 Male patients find that liposuction is a way to achieve improvement in areas of the neck, chest, abdomen, and the “love handles.”
 It is an effective way to improve these areas with minimal interference in an active lifestyle.
-Dr. Jewell believes that the VASERlipo ultrasonic liposuction device enhances outcomes for male patients.
+Dr. Jewell and Dr. Najafian believe that the VASERlipo ultrasonic liposuction device enhances outcomes for male patients.